haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-for UX tests: we need to make a command that imports the currently open file as a new preset (this will let us set up UX tests with a given set of bindings)
+TODO: imports work except for adding a directory for UX tests: we need to make a command that imports the currently open file as a new preset (this will let us set up UX tests with a given set of bindings)